Suramani

 Suramani is a village located in Surada Tehsil of Ganjam district in Odisha, India.
-It is situated 45 km away from sub-district headquarter Surada and 100 km away from district headquarter Chatrapur.
-Surada is nearest town to Suramani which is approximately 11 km away.
+It is situated 45 km away from sub-district headquarter Surada and 100 km from district headquarter Chatrapur.
+Surada is the nearest town to Suramani which is approximately 11 km away.

 It is known for the weaver community residing in it.
 It is a religious villages with festivals & fairs celebrated around the year.

 As per 2011 census, its population is 2,364 with 1,156 males and 1,208 females.
 The postal code of Suramani is 761107.
-The total geographical area of village is 335 hectares.
-There are about 513 houses in Suramani village.
+The total geographical area of village is 335 hectares, with 513 houses.